Cyb3rC3lt/Cyb3rC3lt.github.io-/_posts/2022-12-09-azurescoping.md

 Some of the options make more sense than others so in my opinion.
 In the orange branch of the chart I probably wouldnt choose Case E or F option 2 as there isn't much to gain putting your own VMs on the network when VPN or using the clients own VPN deployment mechanisms including using Bastion would probably be a simpler option for everyone.

 Likewise in the blue branch of the chart it would be preferable to get a device on the network, given that the use of Kerberos or NTLM is still in place.
-I find it is easier to trigger NTLM relaying and other trafic manipulation over VM rather than VPN.
+I find it is easier to trigger NTLM relaying and other trafic manipulation tasks over VM rather than VPN.
 Sometimes over VPN the VPN itself can restrict the type of traffic that is visible.

 Hopefully you find this useful and please get in touch if you spot any issues with it because I'm still just a novice cloud pen tester.